arduino/docs-content/content/micropython/06.communication/spi/spi.md

 SPI is commonly used in a variety of applications, including:

--**Interfacing with Sensors:** Many modern sensors, such as temperature and accelerometers, communicate using SPI.
+- **Interfacing with Sensors:** Many modern sensors, such as temperature and accelerometers, communicate using SPI.

--**Display Modules:** OLED, LCD, and LED matrix displays often rely on SPI for data transfer.
+- **Display Modules:** OLED, LCD, and LED matrix displays often rely on SPI for data transfer.

--**Memory Storage:** Flash memory and SD card modules utilize SPI for high-speed data access.
+- **Memory Storage:** Flash memory and SD card modules utilize SPI for high-speed data access.

 Embedded Communication: SPI is often used in microcontroller-based projects to enable communication between different modules.